-This is a beta website which forms part of a collaboration between organisations committed to improving access to information on investment and finance for charities and social enterprises.
+Good Finance is a collaborative project to help improve access to information on social investment for charities and social enterprises.

 - Findings from the Alternative Commission on Social Investment